HardlyDifficult/Tutorials/Quaternions.md

 # GG

 That's all for now.
 Questions, issues, or suggestions?
-Please use the [YouTube comments](TODO).
+Please use the [YouTube comments](TODO) or stop by [twitch.tv/HardlyDifficult].

 Support on [Patreon](https://www.patreon.com/HardlyDifficult), with [Paypal](https://u.muxy.io/tip/HardlyDifficult), or by subscribing on [Twitch](https://www.twitch.tv/HardlyDifficult/subscribe) (free with Amazon Prime).

-[License](TODO).
+[License](https://creativecommons.org/licenses/by/4.0/).
 Created live at [twitch.tv/HardlyDifficult](https://www.twitch.tv/HardlyDifficult) August 2017.